lowlowd/NEWCOMER-OFFER/src/data/post/best-money-saving-apps-2025.md

 ### 1. KOHO - Best All-Around Money Management

 **What it does:** KOHO combines spending, saving, and earning cashback in one comprehensive app.
+New users can maximize their start with our [KOHO sign up bonus](/)—get up to $65 in welcome bonuses.

 **Key Features:**
 - Automatic RoundUps save spare change from every purchase